-- I. After reviewing the 9% HTC applications and recommendations of their respective staffs, the HRA Board of Commissioners/Minneapolis Council reserves the right not to award any HTCs.
+- I. Projects selected for an allocation or award on or after January 1, 2025 must comply with State prevailing wage law and must use the higher of state prevailing wages per Minnesota Statute 116J.871 and any other applicable federal or local wage that applies to any other funding source for the project. - J. After reviewing the 9% HTC applications and recommendations of their respective staffs, the HRA Board of Commissioners/Minneapolis Council reserves the right not to award any HTCs.
 The HRA Board of Commissioners/Minneapolis Council further reserves the right not to give partial HTCs to a higher ranking application but to give the HTC to the next ranking Application that can use the balance of the HTC.
-The HRA Board reserves the right to award HTCs to a project that received a prior HTC allocation from the HRA Board regardless of its current year ranking pursuant to Attachment 1.
-The HRA Board of Commissioners/Minneapolis Council further reserves the right to terminate any further award of HTCs after a portion of the total HTCs available have been awarded. - J. HRA Board/Minneapolis Council reserves the right in their sole discretion not to award HTCs to an applicant (including with significant parties who have serious and persistent compliance monitoring violations); or to an applicant with significant parties who have an adverse lending position due to any delinquencies, foreclosures, or nonperformance of contractual obligations. - K. For each of the Cities, Applications for 9% HTCs will be ranked from highest to lowest scores based on the points received as set forth in Attachment 1 or Attachment 2, as applicable.
+The HRA Board/Minneapolis Council reserves the right to award HTCs to a project that received a prior HTC allocation from the HRA Board/Minneapolis Council or Minnesota Housing regardless of its current year ranking pursuant to Attachment 1 and 2.
+The HRA Board of Commissioners/Minneapolis Council further reserves the right to terminate any further award of HTCs after a portion of the total HTCs available have been awarded. - K. HRA Board/Minneapolis Council reserves the right in their sole discretion not to award HTCs to an applicant (including with significant parties who have serious and persistent compliance monitoring violations); or to an applicant with significant parties who have an adverse lending position due to any delinquencies, foreclosures, or nonperformance of contractual obligations. - L. For each of the Cities, Applications for 9% HTCs will be ranked from highest to lowest scores based on the points received as set forth in Attachment 1 or Attachment 2, as applicable.